Mateship; virtue or vice?

 A case in which mateship was used in an attempt to pervert the course of justice

-In the defamation case of Victoria Cross winner Ben Roberts-Smith four of Smith's friends apparently lied in their evidence in an attempt to support 'their mate'.
+In the defamation case brought by the Victoria Cross winner Ben Roberts-Smith four of Smith's friends apparently lied in their evidence in an attempt to support 'their mate'.

 Related pages